yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics.md

 ### Save a copy of file (Word, Excel, or PowerPoint)

-Save as command is used to: Store another copy of an existing document with a different name or at different location.
+Save as command is used to store another copy of an existing document with a different name or at different location.

 Save a copy of file